ifyyegwim/Breaking-into-DevOps/LAMP Stack Implementation.md

     sudo vi /etc/apache2/sites-available/projectlamp.conf

-*on the new blank file created.
-I pasted in the following bare-bones configuration by hitting on i on the keyboard to enter the insert mode, and paste the text:*
+*on the new blank file created, I pasted in the following bare-bones configuration by hitting on i on the keyboard to enter the insert mode, and paste the text:*

     <VirtualHost *:80>
     ServerName projectlamp